The BEST Boiled Baby Potatoes

 - If your potatoes are not bite-sized, then cut them in half.

 - In a large pot, add enough water to cover your baby potatoes by at least 1 inch of water.
 Bring to a boil over high heat (put on the lid to help it boil faster).
-Then, salt the water liberally once it’s boiling.
+Then, salt the water liberally (about 1 tablespoon) once it’s boiling.

 - Drain the potatoes in a colander over the sink and then return them to the pot.

-- Gently toss the potatoes with the butter, 1 teaspoon Kosher salt, the pepper, the garlic powder, and the parsley.
-Taste and add more salt, pepper, or garlic powder, as desired.
-Stir in Parmesan, if desired.
+- Gently toss the potatoes with the butter, a pinch of Kosher salt, pepper, garlic powder, and parsley.
+Stir in optional Parmesan, if desired.
+Taste and add more seasoning, if desired.

 - Serve warm or at room temperature.